wangqiang8511/docker-predictionio/README.md

 * system: ubunutu 14.04

 This is not full instanlation for PredictionIO.
-In our case, we will use exsiting hbase cluster and spark cluster, hdfs cluster and elasticsearch cluster.
-PredictionIO is more like driver scripts instead of deploying everything insided it.
+In our case, we will use exsiting hbase cluster, spark cluster, hdfs cluster and elasticsearch cluster.
+PredictionIO is more like driver scripts instead of deploying everything inside it.
 We think in this case different components can scale out seperately.

 For original docker image build script for PredictionIO, please see